 We study caregiver-child interaction in early and middle childhood, peer relationships in middle childhood and adolescence, and social relationships in later life.
 We study typical and atypical populations (e.g., ADHD, visually impaired children).
-We combine traditional longitudinal and observational methods of developmental research with modern methods from psychobiology and neuroscience.
+We combine traditional longitudinal and observational developmental research methods with modern methods from psychobiology and neuroscience.

-Our methods include sequential analysis, psychophysiology and hormonal assessments, neuropsychological paradigms, fMRI and EEG recordings, sociometric analysis, dynamic social network modeling, and advanced longitudinal data analysis.
+Our methods include sequential analysis, psychophysiology and hormonal assessments, neuropsychological paradigms, fMRI and EEG recordings, sociometric analysis, dynamic social network modelling, and advanced longitudinal data analysis.